-To 2–5 ft. tall, 2–4 ft. wide.
+Grows to 2–5 ft. tall and 2–4 ft. wide.
 Long stems bear 3-in. flowers with dark blue centers and rays that are white above, lavender-blue on backs.
 Blooms in spring.

 ‘Lavender Mist’.
-Zones 2b–24.
-To 1 ft. high, 15 in. wide; 3-in. flowers open white, age to soft pale purple.
+Grows to 1 ft. high and 15 in. wide; 3-in. flowers open white, age to soft pale purple.
 Blooms from midspring until fall.

 ‘Passion Mix’.
 Compact growth to 1–1 1/2 ft. high and about as wide, with 2–2 1/2-in. flowers in a variety of colors (pink, rose, purple, white), all with sky blue centers.
 Blooms throughout the year, more heavily in spring and fall.
 Blossoms stay open in low light better than those of many nonhybrid varieties.